How can I help my prevent my child or student with Autism becoming overloaded by too much noise?

 • When you sense your child is becoming overloaded in a public space, or they communicate this to you, leave as soon as is practically possible.

 Want to learn the basics of sensory processing difficulties?
 Download my Easy Read Guide!
-To better understand your child’s sensory processing difficulties, download my SPD checklist
+To better understand your child’s sensory processing difficulties, download my SPD checklist.

 I hope you’ve found this helpful!